 The open areas between neighboring osteons are also filled with compact bone.
 This “filler” bone is referred to as the interstitial lamellae.

 Cortical bone has an outer periosteal surface and inner endosteal surface.
 Periosteal surface activity is important for appositional growth and fracture repair.

-During growth phase, bone formation exceeds bone resorption on the periosteal surface.
+During the growth phase, bone formation exceeds bone resorption on the periosteal surface.
 This leads to increase in diameter/girth of the bone with aging.

 At the same time, bone resorption exceeds bone formation on the endosteal surface leading to expansion of marrow space.

 Bone canaliculi are microscopic canals between the lacunae.
 The radiating processes of the osteocytes (called filopodia) project into these canals.
 These cytoplasmic processes are joined together by gap junctions.
-The space not occupied osteocytes is called periosteocytic space, and is filled with periosteocytic fluid which contains substances too large to be transported through the gap junctions.
+The space not occupied by osteocytes is called periosteocytic space and is filled with periosteocytic fluid which contains substances too large to be transported through the gap junctions.

 Further microscopy shows hydroxyapatite crystals adhered to collagen fibrils.

 These also incorporate other inorganic salts like magnesium hydroxide, fluoride, and sulfate as it crystallizes, or calcifies, on the collagen fibers.
 The hydroxyapatite crystals give bones their hardness and strength, while the collagen fibers give them flexibility.